 This can be a simple spreadsheet, and should also include budget information if you're planning to outsource the content creation, or a time estimate if you're producing it yourself.

-5) Audit and plan your earned media.
+5. Audit and plan your earned media campaigns.

 Evaluating your previous earned media against your current goals can help you get an idea of where to focus your time.
 Look at where your traffic and leads are coming from (if that's your goal) and rank each earned media source from most effective to least effective.

-6) Audit and plan your paid media.
+6. Audit and plan your paid media campaigns.

-- Clear profile of your buyer persona(s)
+- Clear profile(s) of your buyer persona(s)

-- One or more marketing-specific goals
+- One or more digital marketing-specific goals

-- An audit of your existing owned, earned and paid media
+- An audit of your existing owned, earned, and paid media

 - An owned content creation plan or wish list